 You will learn how to SUCCEED.
 Not just in golf , but in your life in general.
 Your will learn about your DREAMS–those pictures in your mind of what things will be like in the future, be it soon or when your are and adult.
 You will be given the tools to make your dreams come true.
 You will learn what to do when you encounter and obstacle or road block to your path to realizing your dream(s).
 You will be asked to play and practice outside of your classes.
 Some of your classes will be taught on the course which will require you to get out of your comfort zones, which you learned in Par, to fully appreciate the lesson being taught.

-EAGLE: The First Tee members who are BIRDIE Certified.
+EAGLE: First Tee members who are BIRDIE Certified.
 The EAGLE level is designed for PLAYers who have demonstrated a commitment to both the game of golf and to attaining an associated set of Golf and Life Skills.
-The typical EAGLE level PLAYer will demonstrate his/her ability to apply life skills, will have displayed a progression of golf skills acquisition and performance, and have been a role model for The First Tee Code of Conduct and our 9 Core Values and 9 Healthy Habits.
+The typical EAGLE level PLAYer will demonstrate his/her ability to apply life skills, will have displayed a progression of golf skills acquisition and performance, and have been a role model for the First Tee Code of Conduct and our 9 Core Values and 9 Healthy Habits.
 Testing is available after a participant is involved in at least 12 full session of EAGLE plus 12 hours of volunteer time as a junior coach at the TARGET, PLAYer or Par levels.

-ACE: The First Tee members who are EAGLE Certified.
+ACE: First Tee members who are EAGLE Certified.
 The ACE level offers advanced instruction and practice in many of the Golf and Life Skills introduced in the PLAYer, PAR, BIRDIE and EAGLE levels.
-ACE focuses on personal planning and reinforces interpersonal communication, self-management, goal-setting, self-coaching and resiliency skills that were applied in earlier levels of The First Tee Life Skills Curriculum.
+ACE focuses on personal planning and reinforces interpersonal communication, self-management, goal-setting, self-coaching and resiliency skills that were applied in earlier levels of First Tee Life Skills Curriculum.
 ACE certification generally requires 2 years and is administered and monitored by a Nationally Recognized The First Tee Coach ONLY.

-The First Tee of Greater Pasadena Additional Classes
+First Tee – Greater Pasadena Additional Classes

 TEEN: For youth ages 13 and above.
 The PLAYer and Par curriculum is used in this class.
 The TEEN class will allow teenage participants the opportunity to participate in a class were students are in the junior high and high school age range.